 There have been so many great shots.
 H.J.
 Heinz sent me on a circumnavigation of the earth to photograph their facilities.
 I spent an incredible morning photographing Mount Cook in New Zealand.
 It had been encircled with clouds for weeks and on the day we shot, it was bathed in clean, crisp, early morning sunlight.
 I remember shooting aerials of Palouse in 1989 during the wheat harvest.
 I had an incredible pilot and the images still look fresh.
 The last shoot for the Chesapeake book was special.
 Dave Hynes, the pilot who flew me for part of the project got me into some incredible positions where I could show how man’s interaction with landscape permanently changed the Chesapeake.

-I understand you love playing guitar during your free time.
+I understand you love playing the guitar during your free time.
 How does your love of music inspire and influence the visual lyricism of your photography?

 I know many photographers who are also musicians.
 I can name about twenty off of the top of my head.
 I don’t play as much as I want to.
-At times in my life, I played everyday.
+At times in my life, I played every day.
 Now it is more of a luxury.

 Do you have any particular favourite both in terms of genre and musician?